Rebeldesigns-net/inet/showcases/emulation/videostreaming3/doc/index.rst

 The script starts the simulation in Cmdenv; the streaming VLC client is also started in command line mode.
 The received video stream is played by the other VLC instance.
 The received video is lower quality than the original video file, because it's downscaled, and the bitrate is reduced, so that the playback is smooth.

 .. note:: Emulating the network is CPU-intensive.
-The downscaling and bitrate settings were to chosen to lead to smooth playback on the PC we tested the showcase on.
+The downscaling and bitrate settings were chosen to lead to smooth playback on the PC we tested the showcase on.
 However, it might be able to work in higher quality on a faster machine; the user can experiment with different encoding settings for the VLC streaming instance by editing them in the run script.

+**TODO** should be shorter

 ..
 TODO wireshark